The cohomology of $\mathbb{R}$-motivic $\mathcal{A}(2)$: rho -Bockstein differentials

 \begin{proof} This is immediate from internal coweight $11$ because both $\tau^2 a$ and $e$ must be involved in some differentials and this is the only option. \end{proof}

-The next Lemma will show that $\tau^4 P$ is an infinite cycle.
+The next Lemma will show that $\tau^4 P$ is a permanent cycle.
 Along the way we will analyze internal coweight $12$ and prove the differential on $\tau^2 n$.
 For future reference, we include another finding in the statement of the Lemma as well.

-\begin{Lemma} \leavevmode \begin{enumerate}[label=\rm{(\arabic*)}] \item $d_r(\tau^4 P) = 0$ for all $r \geq 4$, \item $d_4(\tau^2 n) = h_2 n$, \item $d_5(\tau^2 d) = h_1 e$. \end{enumerate} \end{Lemma}
+\begin{Lemma} \leavevmode \begin{enumerate}[label=\rm{(\arabic*)}] \item \deg{8}{4}{0} $d_r(\tau^4 P) = 0$ for all $r \geq 4$, \item \deg{15}{3}{6} $d_4(\tau^2 n) = h_2 n$, \item \deg{14}{4}{6} $d_5(\tau^2 d) = h_1 e$. \end{enumerate} \end{Lemma}